 Child Support Calculators / Spousal Support Calculators (Alimony)

 Child support and alimony (spousal support) calculators are online for some U.S. states.
-Know your state's basic guidelines before you negotiate.
-(Do a search: child support calculator for [your state])
+Know your state's general guidelines before you negotiate.

 Resources for High-Conflict Child Custody and Parental Alienation Situations